ckswilliams/modOpenREM/docs/startservices.rst

 query-retrieve operations etc) can take place simultaneously.
 However, each extra worker uses extra memory and if you have too many they will be competing for CPU resources too.

-.. note:: Problems with Celery 4 on Windows
+.. admonition:: Problems with Celery 4 on Windows

     Full support for Celery on Windows was dropped with version 4 due to lack of Windows based developers.
 However, using the settings above (and as suggested in :doc:`celery-windows`) have been shown to work well in production.